I Received a 1099-NEC But I

 File Complaint with Labor Dept

-Report to your state's labor department
+Report to your state's labor department.

 How to File Form SS-8

-Get it from IRS.gov.
+- Step 1: Download Form SS-8 Get it from IRS.gov.
 It's called "Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding."

-Answer questions about who controls your work, schedule, tools, and how you're paid.
+- Step 2: Describe Your Working Relationship Answer questions about who controls your work, schedule, tools, and how you're paid.
 Be thorough and honest—this is your evidence.

-Mail to the IRS.
+- Step 3: Submit and Wait Mail to the IRS.
 They'll contact your employer for their side.
-Process takes 6+ months.
+The process takes 6+ months.
 You'll receive a determination letter.

 Frequently Asked Questions